wx13/jedi/doc/manual.md

 		Ctrl <Btn4Down>,<Btn4Up>: scroll-back(1,halfpage) \n\
 		Ctrl <Btn5Down>,<Btn5Up>: scroll-forw(1,halfpage)

-will let you toggle between xterm scrolling and editor.rb scrolling by hitting the F1 key.
+will let you toggle between xterm scrolling and jedi scrolling by hitting the F1 key.
 Enable mouse mode with the -M flag or by hitting `^TM`.
-Then hit F1 to scroll the editor.rb screen.
+Then hit F1 to scroll the jedi screen.
 Hit F1 again to scroll the xterm window.
-And hit F1 to go back to editor.rb scrolling.
+And hit F1 to go back to jedi scrolling.

 ### Syntax Coloring

-Syntax coloring in editor.rb is very simplistic.
+Syntax coloring in jedi is very simplistic.
 It is only done on a single line, and uses no parsing of the code structure (only regular expressions).
 The colors are inserted into the text (just before rendering) as special characters.
 The coloring of elements is set in